 Symptoms of dry eyes can include stinging, burning, eye redness and watery eyes among others–and it’s more common than you might think.
 Experiencing these uncomfortable symptoms can get in the way of work, not to mention other responsibilities or tasks that bring you joy.
 It’s also more common in people who work from home because studies suggest our blinking decreases in both quality and quantity in front of a screen.

 So, even if it feels a little silly, take a proactive step and incorporate forced blinks into your breaks from work.
 Preventing the onset of dry eye symptoms can reduce the likelihood of eye issues interfering with work later on in life.
+Learn more about dry eve treatment and prevention in this blog post.

 Reduce Blue Light

 Have you ever wondered why your phone has a setting called “night mode”?
 This is because it uses software to cut down blue light outputs from your LED screen.
-If you’re guilty of staying up late to finish work projects, or checking your email on your phone, this can have a big impact on your eye health.
+If you’re guilty of staying up late to finish work projects or checking your email on your phone, this can have a big impact on your eye health.
 According to Andrew, blue lights have been shown to disrupt sleep patterns, not to mention potentially harm your retina with overexposure.

 Because of this, he suggests avoiding screens as much as possible around an hour and a half before bed.
 If you’re used to using devices until the very moment you fall asleep, try cutting back a bit of time each week and work your way up.